sgudenkauf/asciidoc-book-template/README.md

 When you find you rely on a specfic IDE or tool configuration such as Visual Studio Code with the AsciiDoc extension, you might want to [make it portable](https://code.visualstudio.com/docs/editor/portable) and put it in your backup.

-Unzip the archive and inspect the folder structure.
+To do so, unzip the archive and inspect the folder structure.
 Enable portable mode by creating a data folder within VS Code's application folder:

 ```
 ├─ VSCode-win32-x64-1.94.2/